Phishing :

 Digital Safety Tips :

-• Never send sensitive, personal, or proprietary information via email, regardless of who is asking for it.
+- Do Not Share Sensitive Information via Email – Avoid sharing sensitive, personal, or proprietary information through email, regardless of who requests it.